Ramiro4903/WAV-audio-player/README.md

 # WAV-audio-player
-WAV audio player using data structures in C++
+WAV audio player using data structures in C++.